To help keep ice from melting so fast, follow the these tips and avoid an extra trip to the local store for ice during your trip.

 How to keep ice from melting too fast "Bonus Tip": Cliff wrote in from Canada to remind me of this one.

 This method works best if you're staying in the same place for several days and of course if you are camping on suitable ground that has sand or lose dirt.

 Bury the cooler 3/4 of the way into the ground.
 Dirt may fall into the cooler if it's much deeper than that.
-Cover the rest exposed portion with a shirt or a wet towel.
-Even better, soak the area next to the cooler with water.
+Cover the rest exposed portion with a wet shirt or towel.
+Even better, soak the ground along the cooler with water.

 This one alone will make your ice last twice as long!

 Following these tips will help keep ice from melting too fast.
 Chances are your ice will last the entire weekend and you can avoid an extra trip to buy more ice.